 Either way, once opened they do damage.
 Worms slither into your computer to latch themselves onto an existing program.
 They then replicate themselves to slow the computer down and, potentially, cripple it entirely.
 Since the hacker can control them remotely, there is no way to overcome them other than by identifying them and removing them.
 Viruses also attach themselves to an existing program, but they are another species.
 They infect the program with a malicious command that, for example, deletes existing files.
 These viruses, like the ones that infect humans, are uncontrollable by anyone.
 Like worms, however, they can be identified and removed.

-Just like the one made famous by Homer these Trojan Horses are not detected until they’re inside the city gate.
+Just like the one made famous by Homer, these Trojan horses are not detected until they’re inside the city gate.
 Meaning your computer or smartphone.
 Unlike worms and viruses, they operate on their own rather than by piggybacking on another program.
-Trojan Horses are potentially deadly because they steal sensitive information, like your passwords, credit card numbers and PIN numbers and then feed it back to the hacker.
+Trojan horses are potentially deadly because they steal sensitive information, like your passwords, credit card numbers and PIN numbers and then feed it back to the hacker.
 Without even knowing it, you can wake up the next morning and find that someone just withdrew all the money in your bank account.

-Unfortunately, ransomeware is spreading.
+Unfortunately, ransomware is spreading.
 According to one prominent network security firm, a total of 205,280 different businesses provided evidence that they were victims of ransomware attacks in 2019.
 That represents a 41% increase over the number reported in 2018.

 Hacking Scams Can Now Infect Any Computerized Electronic Device

 The biggest boon for hacking scams, however, was the introduction of Bluetooth technology.
 That is because it allowed hackers to take control of virtually any computerized electronic system.
 That, in turn, made credit card and debit card skimming scams much easier.
 Hackers can now use Bluetooth to transmit your credit card or debit card number and PIN from ATMs and gas station pumps.